abayleypublic/abayleypublic/README.md

 I'm Austin, a software engineer from the UK.
 I'm mainly interested in backend and platform technologies although dabble in creating (curiously designed) user interfaces.

+## My Tech Stack

+- Languages: Golang, TypeScript, Python
+- Platform: Kubernetes, Docker, ArgoCD, Temporal
+- Cloud: Google Cloud Platform (GCP), Oracle Cloud Infrastructure (OCI)
+- Observability: OpenTelemetry, Grafana Cloud
+- AI: OpenAI
+- Misc: gRPC, REST

 ## My Projects 📽️

 ### ☁️ k3s Cluster on Oracle Cloud Infrastructure (OCI)
 Repos: [cluster](https://github.com/abayleypublic/cluster) | [apps](https://github.com/abayleypublic/apps)

 I have deployed a k3s cluster on Oracle Cloud to host my applications and projects.
 I saw this as an opportunity to learn more about building a Kubernetes cluster using IaC.
 The cluster is bootstrapped using Terraform, a TaskFile is then used to install required dependencies at which point everything else is deployed via ArgoCD.
+Authentication is managed using Auth0 with OAuth2 Proxy.

 ### 📋 Queue
 Repos: [queue](https://github.com/abayleypublic/queue)